smussenden/20_fall_data_journalism/instructor_notes/03_instructor_notes.md

 1. Review answers from previous lab.
 2. Review excuses forum post, talking about common features.
+  * Everyone's were great, but a few common ones I hear all the time.
   * We don't keep our data that way
     * Kara: report before making a request.
     * Alexandra: heard from Columbus that they don't keep it as a spreadsheet.
 Her follow: okay, how do you keep it.